nishant0207/CRM-Campaign-Management-App/README.md

-Xeno CRM & Campaign Management App
+## CRM & Campaign Management App

-Xeno CRM & Campaign Management App is a web application that allows brands to manage customer relationships, create audience segments, send personalized campaigns, and track engagement.
+CRM & Campaign Management App is a web application that allows brands to manage customer relationships, create audience segments, send personalized campaigns, and track engagement.
 This app provides a simplified CRM system with key features for customer interaction and data-driven marketing.

 Table of Contents